KITcii/smart-contract-dev-support/patterns/Design Patterns/Event-Ordering Pattern/README.md

 ``Applies to: [X] EOSIO    [X] Ethereum    [X] Hyperledger Fabric``

 ## Problem
-When a transaction is issued to a DLT network to call a smart contract, while nodes in the network determine the transaction execution order, a kind of concurrency between transactions occurs regarding the execution of the smart contract.
+When a transaction is issued to a DLT network to call a smart contract while nodes in the network determine the transaction execution order, a kind of concurrency between transactions occurs regarding the execution of the smart contract.
 Concurrency in transaction processing makes the state unpredictable, in which the target smart contract is eventually executed.
 Since the smart contract state can change the outcomes of smart contract execution (e.g., regarding fees to be paid), transactions issuers may want to have a guarantee that the smart contract is only executed in a specific state or not at all.
 To this end, the Event-Ordering Pattern applies.

 ## Forces
-The forces involved in the Event-Order Pattern are determinism particularly transaction-order dependence and code efficiency particularly required interactions.
-Due to the non-determinist behavior of validating nodes to achieve certainty that the transaction will be carried out in the intended state _s_ or not at all requires the implementation of additional mechanisms.
+The forces involved in the Event-Order Pattern are determinism, particularly transaction-order dependence and code efficiency, particularly required interactions.
+Due to the non-determinist behavior of validating nodes to achieve certainty that the transaction will be carried out in the intended state or not at all requires the implementation of additional mechanisms.
 These mechanisms ensure that the intended transaction-order is adhered to.
 This is realized at the cost of deploying additional smart contract code, which increases the required interactions between smart contracts.

 ## Solution
 Implement a variable whose value indicates the current state of the smart contract (e.g., a transition number in the following example).
 For each function call, an argument is expected that expresses the desired state for executing the smart contract.
 If the desired state matches the current state of the smart contract, the function is executed; otherwise, the transaction is rejected.
 After function execution, the state value of the smart contract is updated.